TheLogicMaster/ESP-Smart-Display/README.md

 Currently, only ESP8266 is supported, but ESP32 support is planned.
 4MB of RAM is required to use both the web dashboard and OTA updates.
 This was developed primarily on a P3 32x64 panel, but other sizes should be supported.
 Wiring is required to be like [this](https://www.instructables.com/id/Morphing-Digital-Clock/).
 A photoresistor/resistor is supported on pin A0 in [this](https://www.instructables.com/id/NodeMCU-With-LDR/) configuration to control the display brightness.
+There are pre-configured Platformio environments for Wemos D1 Mini, NodeMCU V2, and the Wemos D1 Mini Lite.
+Pre-built update binaries are availible for D1 Mini and NodeMCU V2.
+The D1 Mini Lite has 1MB of flash memory, so OTA updates are not supported and features like HTTPS and built-in images are disabled.

 ## Installation
 The release binaries could be manually flashed using [esptool](https://github.com/espressif/esptool), but flashing the